 Urinary issues are something you might not expect your pet to have.
 You walk your dog multiple times each day or set up a private litter box for your cat.
 So you might not give it much thought.
 But pay close attention to make sure your pet is urinating.
 If your pet isn’t urinating or is straining to do so, there might be a medical issue at play that goes beyond a urinary tract infection.

 Straining to urinate can be a sign of crystals in the bladder.
 Blood clots, cancer, and inflammation can all cause urination difficulties.
-The inability to pass any urine for longer than 12 hours is potentially life-threatening and needs immediate medical assistance.
+The inability to pass any urine for longer than 12 hours is potentially life-threatening and needs immediate medical assistance from our emergency vet in Conway.

 Ocular issues are such that they can lead to loss of an eye or blindness if left untreated.